 What is DRM?
 DRM or Digital Rights Management is software used by publishers and copyright holders to control or limit the use of digital content after sale.
 All downloadables are controlled by DRM.

 What software platform does the library use to lend downloadables?
-We currently subscribe to two different platforms, Overdrive and Cloud Library.
-Each platform houses separate eBook and eAudio collections.
+We currently subscribe to three different platforms, Overdrive, cloudLibrary and Comics Plus.
+Each platform offers separate eBook and eAudio collections.

 What kinds of books can I borrow?
-Our downloadable collections have books for children, teens and adults, including fiction and nonfiction, picture books, easy readers, biographies, popular series and even cookbooks.
+Our downloadable collections have books for children, teens and adults, including fiction and nonfiction, picture books, easy readers, biographies, comics, graphic novels and manga.

-What devices work with Overdrive and Cloud Library?
-The list of devices that work with each service is long and growing, and not the same for both platforms.
+What devices work with digital content?
+The list of devices that work with each service is long and growing, and not the same for every platforms.
 All titles can be downloaded to a PC or MAC and listened to/read from there.
 Some can be transferred to a tethered device like a NOOK or Kindle.
 Most titles can also be downloaded directly to mobile devices by installing the appropriate app.
 Check our Devices page for more information.